Transactions: the limits of isolation

 Thanks for reading

-If you need an expert at building awesome products for the web, I want to hear from you!
-I'm available for freelance development and consulting.
+If you need an expert at building complex systems and leading development projects, I want to hear from you!
+I'm available on a limited consulting basis.
 More information on the services page.